moengiant/DomoMatic/README.md

 3) Create a birthday songs directory in the www/media directory
 4) Copy birthday songs into the birthday songs directory
 5) Rename songs 1.mp2, 2.mp3 and so on untill all song names are a number
-6) Edit the second number in the randint function to match the number of mp3 files you have in your www/media/birthday songs directory
+6) Edit the second number in the randint function on line 30 to match the number of mp3 files you have in your www/media/birthday songs directory
-7) Edit the fromaddr to the desire from email address
+7) Edit the fromaddr on line 50 to the desired from email address
-8) Edit line 60 to reflect your smtp sever and port
+8) Edit line 61 to reflect your smtp sever and port
-9) Edit line 62 to reflect your user and password information used to connect to your smtp server
+9) Edit line 63 to reflect your user and password information used to connect to your smtp server
 10) Modify the schedule.txt file as desire - each line needs 5 pipe characters - "|" - regardless of the function being called

 More functions can easily be added by creating more def's